 Reddit, Wikipedia, Mozilla, and WordPress are just a few of the sites that will be inaccessible on Wednesday in protest of the Stop Online Piracy Act (SOPA) and the PROTECT IP Act (PIPA).
 The bills would allow the Justice Department to obtain a court order and go after overseas, "rogue" Web sites that traffic in fake goods, from purses to prescription drugs.
 The DOJ could have these sites removed from search engines, while copyright holders could have the agency target sites they believe to contain infringing content.
 Detractors believe SOPA and PIPA are too broad and could have unintedned consequences for legitimate sites.
 Most are in agreement that something needs to be done about Web sites offering pirated goods, but how exactly to accomplish that goal remains a sticking point.

 Harmonises our intellectual property laws more closely with the largest intellectual property market in the world, which is recognised as a global leader in innovation and creative products.
 At the same time it allows Australia considerable flexibility to implement the Agreement in a way that reflects the interests of our domestic interest groups and Australia's legal and regulatory environment.
 Demonstrates to our trading partners our commitment to strong intellectual property laws.
-Pressure from US on AUS to enact similar law
+Aus tends not to resist US pressure.
 "The US will go to the ends of the earth to protect its big entertainment corporations and Australia could be the scene of a bigger coup in coming months".

 Photo: AFP It is hard to know what was more surprising for the average online file-sharer - that sleepy New Zealand was home to the likes of Kim Dotcom, the corpulent magnate behind the Megaupload website; or that the FBI had hunted him halfway around the world and arrested him in the panic room of his $30 million mansion.
-Aus tends not to resist US pressure.

-Stifles innovation Take, for instance, the impact this would have on search engines like Google.
+Stifles innovation.
+Take, for instance, the impact this would have on search engines like Google.

 In an effort to avoid dealing with the drama and cost of obeying a court order, Google would have to scrutinize websites much more diligently, particularly with more human eyes, and the development of even more sophisticated software to test all content.
 In other words, they would have to become at their own cost the internet police, ensuring that the sites they are indexing are not violating any copyright laws.
 So, search engines would have to go through the process of removing sites currently in violation from their index, and then they would have to be extremely careful about who they let into their index after the fact.